quantumlib/Cirq/docs/ionq/access.md

 service = ionq.Service(api_key='tomyheart')
 ```

 Alternatively, you can use environment variables to set this value.
-These environment variables for the api key is `IONQ_API_KEY`.
+These environment variable for the api key is `IONQ_API_KEY`.
 Details of how to set environment variables vary by operating system.
 For example in bash, you would do
 ```bash
 export IONQ_API_KEY=tomyheart
 ```